 Grain/Texture: Quebracho has a fine, uniform texture with a high natural luster.
 Grain tends to be irregular, roey, and interlocked.

 Rot Resistance: Quebracho is rated as very durable, and is also resistant to insect attacks.
-Quebracho also has excellent weathering characteristics.
+Quebracho also has good weathering characteristics.

 Workability: Difficult to work on account of its density and irregular grain.
 High cutting resistance, as well as pronounced blunting effect on cutters.
 Dries slowly—and tends to crack, check, and warp while drying.
 Turns and finishes well, and also able to take on a high natural polish without any finishing agents.